ajtowns/bfg/finalization.md

 | Work : **Protocol Developers**, **Maintainers** |

-Once everybody's on board with the proposal, then it it time for the final steps:
+Once everybody's on board with the proposal, then it is time for the final steps:

  * Make sure the BIPs exist, are thorough and are clear